 Let’s face it – avocados are popular, and that popularity is well deserved.
 Avocados are a tasty stone superfruit possessing high levels of various vitamins and health benefits that may prevent depression and improve eye and heart health.
 Whether they are served on toast, in hummus, or in a smoothie, avocados are everywhere – and so are their health benefits.
 However, there is a lesser known part of the avocado tree that may have just as many health benefits, and has been slept on for far too long.

 The avocado is the fruit produced from a tree that dates back between 7,000 and 5,000 BC in south-central Mexico.
 Other early origins of the avocado tree are Guatemala and West India, but today avocados are cultivated around the globe including Europe, Asia, Australia, and South Africa.
 Traditionally, the plant has been used as a medicine to treat health issues such as hypertension, stomachaches, and diabetes.
-The flesh and seed of the avocado tree are both edible, and the leaves of certain types of avocado trees are as well.
+The flesh and seed of the avocado are both edible, and the leaves of avocado trees are as well.

 To the indigenous tribes of Mesoamerica, avocados not only provided sustenance, but were thought to have mythological powers and provide strength to the people who consumed them.
 By 1521, Spanish explorers had been introduced to the avocado and assisted in its spread to South America and Europe.
 The avocado’s creamy texture and refreshing taste became popular with everyone who tried it, and the business of the avocado as a commodity began.

 By 1871, avocados had made their way to California, where today the Avocado Tea Co. uses the tree’s leaves to make a unique infusion that combines the health benefits of the avocado tree with the medicinal properties of tea.
 California is now the largest grower of avocados in the United States, but few places harness the potent power of the avocado tree’s leaves.